wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

    * Feature flags, usually True/False boolean values
    <br /><br />

-<strong>Feature flags<strong> program code references to determine whether each feature is executed during a particular run.
+<strong>Feature flags</strong> program code references to determine whether each feature is executed during a particular run.

    * use_... controls whether a capability is setup
    * run_... controls whether a capability is invoked